Enveloped, spherical. Diameter from about 42nm. Icosahedric capsid with a T=4 symmetry.

 - (+)DNA synthesis from the (-)DNA template generates new RC-DNA.

-- Transport to the nucleus of new RC-DNA leads to cccDNA amplification; alternatively, the RC-DNA containing nucleocapsids are enveloped and bud as virions.
+- Transport to the nucleus of new RC-DNA leads to cccDNA amplification; alternatively, the RC-DNA containing nucleocapsids are enveloped at the ER, and new virions are released by exocytosis.